Tribal Alliance Against Frauds

 The Tribal Alliance Against Frauds (TAAF) is a nonprofit organization based in the United States that is dedicated to exposing individuals and organizations that have falsely claimed to be American Indian, as well as to educating the public on the harms to American Indian people and sovereignty caused by identity fraud.
-The organization employs certified experts in American Indian genealogy to conduct genealogical investigations of individuals who have profited from fraudulent claims of American Indian heritage.
+The organization states that it employs certified experts in American Indian genealogy to conduct genealogical investigations of individuals who have profited from fraudulent claims of American Indian heritage.

 About

 TAAF is physically based in Cherokee, North Carolina, on the Qualla Boundary of the Eastern Band of Cherokee Indians (EBCI).
 TAAF is not a tribal program, nor is it endorsed by the EBCI or any other tribe.
-It is an independent watchdog organization that employs whistleblowing methods.
-TAAF was founded in May 2022 and "leads a nationwide fight against people who it believes are fraudulently claiming to be Native," writes journal Bill Donahue.
+It is an independent watchdog organization.
+TAAF was founded in May 2022 and "leads a nationwide fight against people who it believes are fraudulently claiming to be Native," writes journalist Bill Donahue.
 According to the organization's official website, their mission is to investigate and expose non-American Indian people who "falsely represent American Indian cultures, histories, and spiritual practices and/or falsely claim American Indian identity as individuals for profit or fame."

 People who falsely claim to be American Indians are often referred to as "Pretendians".
-The organization conducts lengthy and detailed investigations, using certified genealogists who are experts in American Indian genealogy.
 Lianna Costantino, a citizen of the Cherokee Nation, is the organization's co-founder and executive director.
-TAAF does not expose individuals who falsely believe they have American Indian heritage based on "unfounded family lore", unless they profit from those false claims or otherwise harm American Indians.
-Individuals who are under investigation are contacted first by TAAF to give them an opportunity to clarify or substantiate their American Indian heritage claims.
 In addition to their published findings, TAAF also maintains a list of several hundred suspected "Pretendians" who are in the process of being investigated.